 In 2000, there were 144 reported adverse reactions from medical injection use of Hyaluronic Acid out of a possible 262,000 uses.
 Most reactions were resolved within 2 weeks.
 In the case reports of adverse effects from Hyaluronic Acid that have appeared, most were related to its use as a treatment for osteoarthritis or for tissue augmentation, and all these cases were from injections and not topical use.
 Moreover, there were no reported reactions to topically applied Hyaluronic Acid, further supporting that Hyaluronic Acid at levels currently used in cosmetics and personal care products applied to the skin should not be of concern.

-Hyaluronic Acid, Sodium Hyaluronate and Potassium Hyaluronate may be used in cosmetics and personal care products marketed in Europe according to the general provisions of the Cosmetics Regulation of the European Union.
+Hyaluronic Acid, Sodium Hyaluronate and Potassium Hyaluronate may be used in cosmetics and personal care products marketed in Europe according to the Under the general provisions of the cosmetics regulation of the EU, ingredients appearing on the following function-specific annexes must comply with the listed restrictions and/or specifications: colorants (Annex IV), preservatives (Annex V), UV filters (Annex VI) and other ingredients with specific concentration limits and/or other restrictions (Annex III).
+Ingredients specifically prohibited from use in cosmetic products are listed in Annex II.
+Other ingredients listed in the EU cosmetic ingredient database (CosIng) may be used without restrictions..
 Ingredients of animal origin must comply with European Union animal by-products regulations.